 A: Courses offered through distance learning options are graded the same as other credit courses.
 At the end of the semester, you receive a grade that appears on your transcript and credit that can apply towards a degree, where applicable, or may be transferred to other programs (depending on college and major.)
 Contact your program coordinator for more information.

 A: Coursework usually includes reading lectures and/or supplemental material/required texts, completing homework assignments, taking exams, submitting assignments, and interacting with the instructor and other students online.
 Often times, the majority of coursework is conducted through posting messages online, commonly referred to as “discussion boards.”
 Some courses may also include real-time chat sessions, however, most of the coursework is conducted asynchronously, which means it is not done in real-time.
 Once the course begins, students usually log on at least every other day to see if any new messages have been sent to their mailbox or posted to their virtual classroom.
 Students can access coursework 24 hours a day, 7 days a week.
-Additional details regarding requirements and activities are provided in course confirmation and orientation materials.
-Also, you may want to review the respective distance learning program web site or contact the program coordinator for additional information.
+The Online Student Orientation includes helpful tips for staying on top of your coursework.

 A: Your course syllabus, assignments, supplemental materials and contact with your instructor are provided through an online class management system called Blackboard.
 Your instructor may also use Blackboard to deliver quizzes and exams as well as announcements and notices.
 View the Online Student Orientation for more information on being a successful online student.

 A: UC distance learning programs utilize a number of vendors to provide convenient online textbook service.
 See your respective distance learning program website (or the Blackboard syllabus) for resources and instructions.
-In addition, textbooks for distance learning courses (not part of a distance learning degree program) are available for purchase online and by mail order from the UC Bookstores at www.uc.edu/bookstore/bktextbks.asp.
+In addition, textbooks are available for purchase online and by mail order from the UC Bookstores at www.uc.edu/bookstore/bktextbks.asp.
 You may also want to consider OhioLINK, Ohio's Academic Library Consortium.